vnetman/ansible-catalyst/README.md

 and then goes on to apply `service-policy output pm_default_shape` on all the layer 2 switchports (which are in turn defined and identified in a different YAML file).

-## The `csrange` lookup filter
+## The `csrange` lookup plugin

-The Jinja2 templates make use of the `csrange` Ansible filter written by me, and available on [github here](https://github.com/vnetman/ansible-csrange-lookup).
-I am working towards making it available on Ansible Galaxy, but I am not there yet.
+The Jinja2 templates make extensive use of the `csrange` Ansible plugin written by me, and available on [github here](https://github.com/vnetman/ansible-csrange-lookup).
+I am working towards making the plugin available on Ansible Galaxy, but I am not there yet.
 In the meanwhile, you can create a subdirectory named `lookup_plugins` under the directory where your main playbook is located, and copy the `csrange.py` from the github repository into that subdirectory.

 ## Files in this repository